brandoncaulfield/ioc-library/README.md

 ## **Aim**

-The aim of this library is to provide a simple and easy way to use dependency injection with minimal setup and or configuration that can be used with TypeScript projects.
+The aim of this library is to provide a simple and easy way to use dependency injection with minimal setup and or configuration that can be used specifically with TypeScript projects.

 ## **How to use this library**